 Active collaboration with Dr. Ruud Selles, Department of Rehabilitation Medicine and Department of Plastic and Reconstructive Surgery and Hand Surgery in Erasmus MC and Dr. Harm Slijper, medical performance officer of Equipe.

 Different type of information is available at each visit such as patients characteristics, upper extremity function but also some other activity measurements.
-Physicians want to utilize all available data to predict ARAT measurements six months after stroke.
+Physicians want to utilize all available data to predict performance measurements six months after stroke.
 Nowadays, predictions are based on simplistic approaches, such as regression, that ignore the dynamic nature of the disease.
 A popular framework to analyze repeated measures is the mixed-effects models.
-We aim to provide dynamic predictions for ARAT by extending the standard mixed-effects model to account for the special features of the data set.
+We aim to provide dynamic predictions by extending the standard mixed-effects model to account for the special features of the data set.

 We focus on how to quantify and evaluate those predictions by investigating different proper scoring rules.
 To evaluate those predictions we use an internal validation procedure, simulations and external data sets.

 Interactive interfaces are created so that the treated physician can obtain dynamic predictions (https://emcbiostatistics.shinyapps.io/DynamicPredictionARATapp/, https://emcbiostatistics.shinyapps.io/LongitudinalMixtureModelFMUE/, https://emcbiostatistics.shinyapps.io/Dynamic_Predictions_Bartel_Index/).